lsx1988/JAVA_Self_Learning/README.md

   Panel Class: A subclass of container class.
 Object of panel class do not have title bar, menu bar and border bar Window class: A top level class, we usually use its subclass Frame to create window.
   Frame class: subclass os window class, it contains title bar, menu bar, border and control button

+Swing:
+  Swing is developed based on AWT
+  Difference between AWT:
+    AWT components can be influenced by the OS on which the app runs on Swing components are implemented by java, no influence